Why Change

 Each foolacy has an “Also” list to cross-reference fallacies and common phrases that imply the same meaning.
 It also has a “Class” to show how foolacies relate to each other in categories.
 At the bottom click “Show Analysis” for a discussion of the corresponding fallacy(s).

 I try to list a variety of examples for different contexts and ages.
 On political hot-button issues I include both conservative and liberal examples where I could find them.
-Most examples are dialogs so it is more similar to real-world contexts (the red face is the faulty one).
+Most examples are dialogs so it is more similar to real-world contexts (the pink face is the faulty one).
 I try to keep the topics and arguments realistic, but the dialog is intentionally simplified for easier study.
 I also include example responses to role-model possible ways to respond to faulty arguments.

 The Advertising tactics are organized slightly differently, since what’s common in ads doesn’t correlate 1:1 with arguments.
 I included only common marketing tactics that are misleading or irrelevant.